- Meet Lance McCarthy, Manager, Technical Support at Progress

 Bio, by peers:

-As a Developer Ambassador at Microsoft and Nokia, Lance sought out and engaged developers through outreach programs and provides them with technical support and resources to make them successful on the Windows Phone and Windows 8 platforms.
+As a Developer Ambassador at Microsoft and Nokia, Lance sought out and engaged developers through outreach programs and provides them with technical support and resources to make them successful on the various Microsoft platforms and stores.

 During the day, Lance is the Manager of US Technical Support at Progress Software, covering the Telerik and Kendo DevTools.
 Previously he spent 9 years there as a engineer himself, specializing in .NET tooling.
 Lance and his team supports developers and teams from Fortune 500 companies with their enterprise and consumer applications using Telerik and Kendo UI components.